department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types.md

     - url: /disability-benefits/apply/claim-types/standard-claim/
       title: Standard Claim
       description: File a standard claim if you like us to help you gather evidence to support your disability claim.
+    - url: /disability-benefits/apply/claim-types/fully-developed-claim/
+      title: Fully Developed Claim
+      description: Learn more about the Fully Developed Claims program in which you send in all evidence when you file your claim.
     - url: /disability-benefits/apply/claim-types/original-claim/
       title: Original Claim
       description: The first claim you file for a certain disability is known as the original claim.